Mix (radio station): Easy Listening i

 Radio i became Easy Listening i in 1992 to reflect the station's easy listening format.
 It won best station promotion at the 1992 New Zealand Radio Awards, for a "jumbo challenge" campaign that featured Mike Farmer, Bill Mudgeway, Warwick Rees, Kate Rigg and Alice Worsley.
-The following year, breakfast host Kerry Smith won Air Personality of the Year for the Easy Listening Wake-up.
-The station was also a finalist for metropolitan station of the year, giving recognition to other hosts like Bob Leahy, Geoff Rooke, Ed Taylor and John Taylor.
+The following year, breakfast hosts Geoff Rooke and Kerry Smith won Air Personality of the Year for the Easy Listening Wake-up.
+The station was also a finalist for metropolitan station of the year, giving recognition to other hosts like Bob Leahy, Breakfast co host Geoff Rooke, Ed Taylor and John Taylor.
 In 1995, breakfast hosts Geoff Rooke and Andrea McLay were finalists for Air Personality of the Year.

 Easy Listening underwent several changes of ownership in the 1990s.
 A Hamilton station, Easy Listening 97FM, was rebranded as Easy Listening i97FM in 1993 and adopted an identical format.
 In 1995, it began simulcasting the Auckland station's programmes.
 In 1996 Easy Listening i was sold to The Radio Network, and Hamilton's station went back to local programming.
 In 1999 Easy Listening was dropped from the Waikato market and Newstalk ZB took over the frequency.

 The network won Best Music Feature and a special commendation at the 2004 New Zealand Radio Awards, for a tribute documentary to Bee Gees musician Maurice Gibb broadcast the morning after his death.
 Produced overnight by Tim Roxborogh, Andrew Turling and John Budge, the documentary was based on Roxborogh's interview with Maurice Gibb and his previous interviews with band members.
 At the 2004 and 2005 awards Easy Mix was also recognised for promotional trailers, programming and promotion.
 Figures from the Radio Broadcasting Association also showed Easy Listening i broadcast more New Zealand music in 2004 than any other easy listening station, including The Breeze.